azizn03/valheim_server_digitalocean/README.md

 1. Navigate to root folder of the project.
 2. Run this command "docker run --env-file ./env-file --name valhiem_server -v $pwd:/terraform -it game_server bash"
 3. Now you are inside the container.
 Run the start_server.sh script.
+4. You will be given an IP address.
+Simply connect to your server with that IP and the port 2456 and your good to go.

 #### Restore map files.